-As described in Note 13, the Company completed an initial public offering in May 2021.
+The Company completed an initial public offering ("IPO") on May 11, 2021 in which the Company issued and sold 8,825,000 shares of its common stock at a public offering price of \$17.00 per share.
+The Company's aggregate gross proceeds from the sale of shares in the IPO was \$150.0 million before underwriting discounts and commissions and other expenses of approximately \$12.9 million.
 Upon completion of the offering, the Company's outstanding convertible preferred stock was automatically converted into shares of common stock and non-voting common stock.
-Prior to the offering, the Company's board of directors and shareholders approved a one-for-5.35 reverse share split of issued and outstanding common shares and incentive shares and a proportional adjustment to the existing conversion ratios for the Company's convertible preferred stock.
+Following the IPO, there were no shares of preferred stock outstanding.
+Prior to the IPO, on April 30, 2021, the Company's board of directors and shareholders approved a one-for-5.35 reverse share split of issued and outstanding common shares and incentive shares and a proportional adjustment to the existing conversion ratios for the Company's convertible preferred stock.